top of page

 Many women come to me because they are dissatisfied with their friendships, and when they evaluate their friendship history, they struggle to pinpoint exactly what's wrong.

-Some of us use these phrases interchangeably, but knowing the difference and acknowledging the nuance might actually equip us with the understanding we need to engage our friendships in a more meaningful way.
+Some of us use these phrases interchangeably, but knowing the difference and acknowledging the nuance will actually equip us with the understanding we need to engage our friendships in a more meaningful way.

 So what's the difference?